-Operational software systems are never static, but they are constantly further developed.
-This is accompanied by increasing complexity, unless efforts are made to maintain or reduce it.
-In practice, however, "refactoring" is only carried out in very rare cases as a permanent process.
+Operational software is never static; it is constantly evolving.
+With this comes increasing complexity unless efforts are made to maintain or reduce it.
+In practice, however, "refactoring" is only carried out as a permanent process in very rare cases.

 Lack of refactoring

-By refactoring we mean improving the structure of a software system while the behavior of the software remains the same.
-Refactoring has the goal of improving and maintaining maintainability and comprehensibility in particular.
-As already mentioned, in practice refactoring only in extremely rare cases can be observed as a permanent process.
-Individual "refactoring" that are tried once every five or ten years, for example, are ineffective.
+Refactoring is the process of improving the structure of a software system while maintaining the behavior of the software.
+Refactoring has the goal of improving and maintaining in particular the maintainability and comprehensibility.
+As already mentioned, in practice refactoring is observable as a permanent process only in extremely rare cases.
+Individual "refactorings" that are attempted once in ten years, for example, are ineffective.

 Accumulation of technical debt